thegamecracks/thegamecracks.github.io/docs/python/invoking_modules.rst

     /my_project $ python app/validate.py
     /my_project $ python app/compile.py

-Or you'll organize all of your scripts into a package in your project root:
+Or you might organize all of your scripts into a package and use ``python -m package.submodule``:

 .. code-block:: python
     :force: